syamilmj/Options-Framework/readme.md

 ### Changelog

+**v1.5.3**
+* Added `.scss` for admin styles for Sass lovers
+* Cleaned up code so it's easier to read
+* Fixed spelling and grammar errors across multiple files
+* Removed trailing spaces to reduce overall files sizes

 **v1.5.2**
-* Added the ability to use &tab= in the URL to define the active tab
+* Added the ability to use `&tab=` in the URL to define the active tab
 * Extra checks for DB saving to reduce server overhead
 * Added default colors to color picker instead of clear option
 * Fixed speed issues, 250% reduction in load time with new class